WHAT WOULD JESUS DO?

 What does it mean to be a Christian?

 The most tragic part is that this person is a fellow “Christian.”
 I find very difficult to believe that a Christian could so easily condone the shunning and judgment of other person when Christ so clearly called to do the opposite.

-Did Christ not define the two greatest commandments in Matthew 22?
+Did Christ not define the two greatest commandments?

 This fellow “Christian” then (rather humorously) asked me if I had a website, to what I, as a Christian, would devote it.
 Conveniently, I already have a website, and I have made its mission very clear.

 Here at Christ In Culture, it is my mission to use today’s culture, art, and events to teach both

 (A) the love of Christ to those have not yet experienced it.

 (B) how to better reach the lost through Christ’s love and acceptance.

 It was because of people like him that inspired to start this website.
 Now, I am more motivated than ever to continue in my ministry.